swarmstack/swarmstack/README.md

 ### Alerting

 You can configure the Alertmanager instances to send emails or other notifications whenever Prometheus fires an alert to them.
-Alerts will be sent to both instance, and de-duplicated using a gossip protocol between them.
+Alerts will be sent to both Alertmanager instances, and de-duplicated using a gossip protocol between them.
 Please see [Alertmanager Configuration](https://prometheus.io/docs/alerting/configuration/) to understand it's built-in delivery mechanisms.

 You can configure the routes and receivers for the swarmstack Alertmanager instances by editing /usr/local/src/localswarmstack/[alertmanager/conf/alertmanager.yml](https://github.com/swarmstack/swarmstack/blob/master/alertmanager/conf/alertmanager.yml)